zdharma-continuum/zinit-annex-bin-gem-node/README.md

 ```

 For many such programs loaded as plugins the PATH can become quite cluttered.
-I've had 26 entries before switching to `z-a-bin-gem-node`.
+I've had 26 entries before switching to `zinit-annex-bin-gem-node`.
 To solve this,
-load with use of `sbin''` ice provided and handled by `z-a-bin-gem-node`:
+load with use of `sbin''` ice provided and handled by `zinit-annex-bin-gem-node`:

 ```zsh
 zinit ice from"gh-r" sbin"fzf"